maueroats/teaching/content/ap-cs/haskell/ch03/_index.md

  - haskell
 draft: false
 weight: 3
-shortsummary: Typeclasses abstract characteristics of types like String or Int.
+description: Typeclasses abstract characteristics of types like String or Int.
 ---
 Types categorize the kinds of data that appear in a program.
 Typeclasses provide general abilities that different types can have.
 <!--more-->